12/30/06 County bears flooding, proposes health center

 “I think one of the most important things is that we’re using the tobacco money for something that will benefit the public’s health — it’s certainly an appropriate use,” said Legislature Chairman Marilyn Brown (D-8th Ward).
 “And the other thing is, that facility will go a long way in improving the

+The county also heard a report from an advisory committee for the Sheriff’s Department regarding the need for a new county jail.
 The current jail is overcrowded and poorly laid out, the committee told legislators in July.
 In addition, it costs the county roughly $750,000 per year to board inmates out to other counties.
 “This is something that needs to be addressed as soon as possible,” Jim Cunningham, a retired county probation director who served on the advisory committee, said at the time.

 The committee recommended a new jail be built outside the city, to give room for expansion, and suggested the county consider at least a 100-bed facility, up from the current capacity of about 60 beds.